GabeScott/standard-works-vault/General Conference/1997 April - Converts and Young Men.md

 Prepare now to go on a mission.
 It will not be a burden.
 It will not be a waste of time.
 It will be a great opportunity and a great challenge.
 It will do something for you that nothing else will do for you.
 It will sharpen your skills.
 It will train you in leadership.
 It will bring testimony and conviction into your heart.
 You will bless the lives of others as you bless your own.
 It will bring you nearer to God and to His Divine Son as you bear witness and testimony of Him.
 Your knowledge of the gospel will strengthen and deepen.
 Your love for your fellowman will increase.
 Your fears will fade as you stand boldly in testimony of the truth.

 We love you, boys, our dear young associates in this great work.
 We pray for you that you may be faithful and true.
 We count on you to prepare yourselves to take our places in the great work of moving forward the work of God.
 Get on your knees and pray every day, night and morning.
 Look to your fathers and mothers, and follow their counsel.
 Look to your bishop and his counselors.
 They will lead you in the direction you should go.
-“Look to God and live” (Alma 37:47).
+“Look to God and live” ([[Alma 37.47|Alma 37:47]]).

 You have come into the world in a great season in this the work of the Lord.
 No other generation has had quite the same opportunities that you have and will have.
 Begin now to establish those goals which will bring you happiness—education in your chosen skill or branch of learning, whatever it may be; a mission in which to surrender yourself entirely to the Lord to do His work; future marriage in the house of the Lord to a wonderful and delightful companion of whom you will be worthy because of the way you have lived.

 May the Lord bless you, my dear young friends.
 May His watch care be over you to preserve and protect and guide you.
 He has a great work for you.
 Do not fail Him.
 I leave my love and my blessing with you in the name of Jesus Christ, amen.